 ENVIRONMENTAL ASSESSMENT DIRECTORATE FOR INFRASTRUCTURE PROJECTS (DEIN)

-This directorate oversees the evaluation of the EIS and the Global Environmental Certification (Integrambiente) for infrastructure investment projects and others economic activities.
-Difference from DEAR, DEIN focuses on projects such as roads, railways, ports, airports, transmission lines, among others.
+This directorate oversees the evaluation of the EIS and Concurrent EIS (Integrambiente) for infrastructure investment projects and others economic activities.
+DEIN focuses on projects such as roads, railways, ports, airports, transmission lines, among others.